rbalet/ngx-mat-birthday-input/README.md

 1. Split a date into 3 input fields, day, month and year, then reassemble and save them into a given formControl.
 2. **Automatically add `0`** in front of the day/month number.
+3. Control the form value with the max number for day & month
-3. **Remove `.` and `e`** from the possible input.
+4. **Remove `.` and `e`** from the possible input.
-4. Does **automatically focus the next field** when needed.
+5. Does **automatically focus the next field** when needed.
-5. Based on the [Vitaly Friedman](https://www.smashingmagazine.com/author/vitaly-friedman/) article, [Designing Birthday Picker UX: Simpler Is Better](https://www.smashingmagazine.com/2021/05/frustrating-design-patterns-birthday-picker/#designing-a-better-birthday-input)
+6. Based on the [Vitaly Friedman](https://www.smashingmagazine.com/author/vitaly-friedman/) article, [Designing Birthday Picker UX: Simpler Is Better](https://www.smashingmagazine.com/2021/05/frustrating-design-patterns-birthday-picker/#designing-a-better-birthday-input)

 | fill                                                                                                      | outlined                                                                                                    |